 During your first visit with us, we’ll discuss:

-- Vaccinations – both core and lifestyle.
+Both core and lifestyle.
 Some pets who are outdoors a lot or boarded frequently may require additional lifestyle vaccines.

-- Nutritional counseling to ensure your pet is receiving what they need to grow into strong healthy adults.
+To ensure your pet is receiving what they need to grow into strong healthy adults.

-- Parasite prevention – puppies and kittens can sometimes be born parasites.
+Puppies and kittens can sometimes be born parasites.
 Testing is essential so we can begin treatments right away.

 Care for Our Senior Pets

 Age-related illnesses are often subtle, and symptoms can be easy to miss.
 Changes in your pet’s behavior, energy level, or appetite should be reported to your veterinarian.
 Additionally, while you may be inclined to let your pet enjoy a nice lay down and lounge around, its important to keep up their exercise, as it helps with body weight and strengthening joints.

 This helps us set up a baseline for your pet’s health, so if anything does deteriorate, we can know the gravity of the change right away.

-- Dietary changes – again, nutrition is changing!
+Again, nutrition is changing!
 As pets enter their golden years, they need fewer calories, so take care to feed your pet less, and limit treats.

-- Appealing to their needs – as pets age, they may develop arthritis, making it hard to move around, and they may even lose some or all of their hearing and eyesight.
+As pets age, they may develop arthritis, making it hard to move around, and they may even lose some or all of their hearing and eyesight.
 Be patient and do what you can to keep them out of harm’s way.